-- 23. Taser post-use - a.
-Sworn personnel shall summon EMS to respond to the scene as soon as it is safe to do so.
-Any subject upon whom the taser is used in either probe or drive-stun mode shall be examined by EMS personnel and shall remain under observation by sworn personnel until slated or released. - (1) Sworn personnel shall advise EMS personnel as soon as possible if medical distress becomes evident. - (2) Sworn personnel shall request EMS personnel to remove any probes that have penetrated the skin or to care for wounds caused by probes that penetrated but fell out.
-Sworn personnel shall not remove the probes. - (3) If the subject is transported to a medical facility, sworn personnel shall ride in the medic unit and remain with the subject until further medical attention has been offered. - b.
-Sworn personnel shall provide the subject with the Taser Aftercare, form S-70.112. - c.
+23. Taser post-use

+- a.
+Any subject upon whom the taser is used, in either probe or drive-stun mode, shall be examined by EMS personnel and shall remain under observation by sworn personnel until slated or released. - b.
+Sworn personnel shall request an EMS unit to respond to the scene to remove any probes that have penetrated the skin or to care for wounds caused by probes that penetrated but fell out.
+Sworn personnel shall not remove the probes. - (1) If the subject is transported to a medical facility, sworn personnel shall ride in the medic unit and remain with the subject until further medical attention has been offered. - (2) Sworn personnel shall call EMS personnel to the scene if any signs or symptoms of medical distress become evident. - c.
+Sworn personnel shall provide the subject with the Taser Aftercare form, S-70.112. - d.
 Sworn personnel shall treat the taser cartridge, wires, and probes as evidence and shall secure and submit them to the Property Control Unit for two years.
 This does not apply to unintentional discharges when no subject is struck or when used against an animal.
-Probes that have penetrated the skin should be treated as a biohazard and proper universal health precautions should be taken when handling and packaging them. - 24.
-Taser dataport - a.
+Probes that have penetrated the skin should be treated as a biohazard and proper universal health precautions should be taken when handling and packaging them.

+24. Taser dataport

+- a.
 Only zone lieutenants, a DTU supervisor, and Internal Affairs Bureau supervisors shall access the taser's USB dataport. - b.
 Taser dataport settings shall only be set or adjusted by a DTU supervisor. - 25.
-Each unit assigned a taser shall maintain a Taser Log Sheet that includes: - a.
+Each unit assigned a taser shall maintain a Taser Log Sheet that shall include: - a.
 Tasers assigned to the unit; - b.
 Taser cartridge serial numbers assigned to the unit; and - c.
 Spent taser cartridge serial numbers with the date fired, the officer's name and badge number, and the taser serial number from which it was fired. - 26.
-When the Taser Log Sheet indicates four cartridges remain assigned to the unit, the first shift supervisor shall obtain replacements through DTU. - 27.
+When the Taser Log Sheet indicates four cartridges remain assigned to a unit, the first shift supervisor shall obtain replacements through DTU. - 27.
 Completed Taser Log Sheets shall be forwarded to DTU for retention.